AKKamath/NS3-SFQ-Implementation/README.md

 where k is the sum of addresses of source and destination in integer format.
 In |ns3|, at least one packet filter must be added to an Sfq queue disc.

-#Attributes
+### Attributes

-The key attributes that the SfqQueue class holds include the following:
+The key attributes that the SfqQueueDisc class holds include the following:

 * ``MaxSize:`` The limit on the maximum number of packets stored by Sfq.
 * ``Flows:`` The number of flow queues managed by Sfq.